awvining91/Stylish-PWA-Text-Editor/README.md

 I am trying to catch up on the homework assignments and haven't fully completed this one yet.
 I hope to come back to this one and finish it up.

 Next we are working on React which I am really excited for.
 We are really flying through content which is good and bad but I would like to continue learning more about React.

+## Progress Update

+I worked on the TODOs on webpack.config.js, src-sw.js, install.js mostly.
+I have not finished the database.js.
+I plan on coming back and finishing up the project when I have more time.
+Project Three is looming ahead and I'm trying to catch up on homework.

+Have a great day!!! :)

 ## Github Link